-A medical assistant, according to the American Association of Medical Assistants (AAMA), is a medical professional who is responsible for working alongside physicians in outpatient and ambulatory care facilities, such as medical offices and clinics.
-The AAMA attributes the growth of medical assistants in the U.S. to a number of factors, including:
+According to the American Association of Medical Assistants (AAMA), a medical assistant is a medical professional who is responsible for working alongside physicians in outpatient and ambulatory care facilities, such as medical offices and clinics.
+The AAMA attributes the growth of medical assistants in the U.S. to several factors, including:

 - A predicted increase in the number of outpatient care facilities and physicians’ offices